 Surgical subspecialties and services are important components of the general surgical education.
-The majority of the program, and all of the fifth year, involve the following areas of General Surgery.
-During their training, residents rotate through the entire range of surgical subspecialties.
+The majority of the program—and all of the fifth year—involve the areas of general surgery listed below.
+During training, residents rotate through the entire range of surgical subspecialties.

 Colon and Rectal Surgery

 The Department of Colon and Rectal Surgery provides the complete spectrum of diagnostic and therapeutic services for diseases of the colon, rectum and anus.
 A multidisciplinary Center for Inflammatory Bowel Disease involves specialists in colon and rectal surgery and gastroenterology.

 An accredited training program in colon and rectal surgery—leading to board certification—is a part of the overall effort of this specialty.
 General surgery residents will take an active part in this discipline.